-While psychedelics have the ability to facilitate a mental reset capable of freeing one from conditioned patterns of thought and behaviour (which may play a role in the species wide reconditioning needed to prevent our own ecological self-destruction), they are clearly not a panacea.
+While psychedelics have the ability to facilitate a mental reset capable of freeing one from conditioned patterns of thought and behavior (which may play a role in the species wide reconditioning needed to prevent our own ecological self-destruction), they are clearly not a panacea.
 They are just tools.
 Like any other tool or technology, they can be used for good or bad.
 A hammer can be used to build a table or hit someone over the head.
-Chemistry can be used to create a medicine or a poison.
-The internet can be used to connect and educate, or to spread lies, distract and shorten attention span.
+Chemistry can be used to create medicine or a poison.
+The internet can be used to connect and educate, or spread lies, distract and shorten attention span.
 Psychedelics can potentiate minds and offer opportunities for greater awareness, but even if that opportunity is taken, what’s done with that increased awareness is another question.

 Browsing psychedelic forums online you’ll come across countless claims of ‘ego-death’, but while the ego can lose power or even totally dissolve during peak experiences, it can strike back with a vengeance, re-emerging even more powerful than before.
-The ego is supple and can re-contextualise even the most powerful transcendent experiences, leading people further into competition and another ego-ic game.
+The ego is supple and can re-contextualize even the most powerful transcendent experiences, leading people further into competition and another ego-ic game.
 A type of spiritual chicanery or spiritual materialism.

 “As Daniel Pinchbeck pointed out […], the fact that both the Mayans and the Aztecs used psychedelics, while being enthusiastic practitioners of human sacrifice, makes any idealistic connection between plant-based shamanism and an enlightened society seem terribly naïve.”

 – Sam Harris, Drugs & The Meaning Of Life

 More sinister than the mere boasters are those who are using promises of enlightenment and healing as a way to take advantage of others.
 A look at the stories of dodgy shamans who’ve touched up trippers or self-described healers charging exorbitant prices whilst living a life of luxury should ring alarm bells for us all.